WesBosman/tadun/README.md

 [X] Saving list locally
 [X] Deleting todos
+[X] Ability to carry tasks over that were not finished on the previous day(s)
+[X] Ability to navigate between days
 [ ] Tagging items (Support tag)
-[ ] Ability to carry tasks over that were not finished on the previous day
-[ ] Ability to navigate between days
 [ ] Drag and drop items to move them up and down the list